CMC-NCKH-2026/Weather_forcasting/README.md

 - Dataset: `data/weatherHistory.csv` (included), `data/processed_weather_data.csv` (after processing, also included).
 - Models: `models/*.joblib` (after processing, also included)
 - `app.py`: Spins up a completely working webserver that interacts with the model predictions.
-- Model predictions still need more fine-tuning for more accurate predictions.
+- In-progress: Model predictions still need more fine-tuning for more accurate predictions.

 Quickstart (Deployment)
 -----------------------
 The Docker image runs natively on Linux platforms (`linux/amd64` and `linux/arm64`) and Windows (`windows/amd64`, base 21H2 or later). macOS containers run through a Linux-based hypervisor.

 Make sure Docker is installed.
-When done, run this command to have Docker automatically pull the image and runs it:
+When done, run this command to have Docker automatically pull the image and run it:
 ```
 docker run ghcr.io/cmc-nckh-2026/weather_forcasting:main
 ```